gabrielmcg/vp-netlify-test/splunk/splunk-ui.md

 The default username and password for Splunk is `admin` / `changeme`.

-Use the `Docker App` to view the Docker overview as shown in [\#splunk-ui-docker](#splunk-ui-docker) and the Docker stats as shown in Figures 15 and 16.
+Use the `Docker App` to view the Docker overview and the Docker stats as shown in Figures 15 and 16.

 ![ "Docker overview"][media-splunk-ui-docker-png]